-However deep muscle relaxation, some gentle movement (recommended somatics and pandiculating), followed by rebalancing of muscle tone with exercise specific movement (Pilates and Physiotherapy) can successfully restore ease and comfort to your back.
+Deep muscle relaxation, by Somatic Pandiculation ( big word, but simple really.
+Think of the way a cat/ dog squeeze stretches when rising that will give you some idea) followed by rebalancing of muscle tone with exercise specific movement (Pilates, and Physiotherapy) can successfully restore ease and comfort to you

 Here is a guide to helping your back.